-- (5) The power of the Secretary of State to make an order specifying a person as a person on whom a requirement may be imposed under this section includes power to provide that his duty to provide the information that he is required to provide (a) 5 is owed to the person imposing it; and that the duty is enforceable in civil proceedings - (b) for an injunction; (i) for specific performance of a statutory duty under section 45 of (ii) the Court of Session Act 1988 (c.
-36); or for any other appropriate remedy or relief.
-10 (iii) (6) The Secretary of State may, in such cases (if any) as he thinks fit, make payments to a person providing information in accordance with this section in respect of the provision of the information.
-The Secretary of State must not make an order containing (with or without (7)other provision) any provision that he is authorised to make by this section 15 unless a draft of the order has been laid before Parliament and approved by a resolution of each House.
-Amendments of legislation relating to passports (1) In sections 14E, 19, 21B and 21C of the Football Spectators Act 1989 (c.
-37) (enforcement of banning orders etc.), for "passport", wherever occurring, 20 substitute "travel authorisation".
-In section 22A(1) of that Act (interpretation), after the definition of "prescribed" (2) insert-"travel authorisation', in relation to a person, means one or both 25 of the following - any UK passport (within the meaning of the (a) Immigration Act 1971) that has been issued to him; any ID card issued to him under the Identity Cards Act (b)2005 which records that he is a British citizen."
-(3) In sections 33, 35 and 36 of the Criminal Justice and Police Act 2001 (c.
-16) 30 (travel restriction orders), for "passport", wherever occurring, substitute "travel authorisation".
-For section 33(8) of that Act substitute - (4) - "(8) In this section 'UK travel authorisation', in relation to a person, means one or both of the following - (a) any UK passport (within the meaning of the Immigration Act 1971) that has been issued to him; - (b) any ID card issued to him under the Identity Cards Act 2005 which records that he is a British citizen." - (5) The Secretary of State may by order modify - (a) any enactment (including an enactment amended by this section), or - (b) a provision of any subordinate legislation, for the purpose of including a reference to an ID card, or to an ID card of a description not already mentioned in that enactment or provision, in any reference (however worded) to a passport.

-(6) The Secretary of State must not make an order containing (with or without other provision) any provision authorised by this section which modifies an enactment unless a draft of the order has been laid before Parliament and approved by a resolution of each House.
+- (2) In sections 14E, 19, 21B and 21C of the Football Spectators Act 1989 (c.
+37) (enforcement of banning orders etc.), for "passport", wherever occurring, substitute "travel authorisation". - (3) In section 22A(1) of that Act (interpretation), after the definition of "prescribed" 10 insert -

+"travel authorisation', in relation to a person, means one or both of the following -

+- (a) any UK passport (within the meaning of the Immigration Act 1971) that has been issued to him; - (b) any ID card issued to him under the Identity Cards Act 2005 which records that he is a British citizen." - (4) In sections 33, 35 and 36 of the Criminal Justice and Police Act 2001 (c.
+16) (travel restriction orders), for "passport", wherever occurring, substitute "travel authorisation". - (5) For section 33(8) of that Act substitute - "(8) In this section 'UK travel authorisation', in relation to a person, means one or both of the following - (a) any UK passport (within the meaning of the Immigration Act 1971) that has been issued to him; - (b) any ID card issued to him under the Identity Cards Act 2005 which records that he is a British citizen." - (6) The Secretary of State may by order modify - (a) any enactment (including an enactment amended by this section), or - (b) any subordinate legislation, for the purpose of including a reference to an ID card in any reference (however worded) to a passport. - (7) The Secretary of State must not make an order containing (with or without other provision) any provision authorised by this section which modifies an enactment unless a draft of the order has been laid before Parliament and approved by a resolution of each House.